minerivalmc/minerival.github.io/README.md

 ---

 ## Legal
-Feel free to reach out if you have any enforcable order by the court of Courts of Law of the United Kingdom.
+Feel free to reach out if you have any enforcable order by the Courts of Law of the United Kingdom.

 - **Email:** pieuwu@outlook.com